-The circa 1991 mural of a coffee wagon heading to a small town store and Reily Foods’ Boatner Reily’s prized chinaberry tree set this parking lot apart from others in the CBD.
+The circa 1991 mural of a coffee wagon heading to a small town store and Reily Foods’ prized chinaberry tree set this parking lot apart from others in the CBD.

 The original mural.
 This part has since been destroyed by the developers.

-In 1995, two of the Crescent City Farmers Market (CCFM) founders – the recently departed and sorely missed Sharon Litwin and the geographically departed, sorely missed, but still kicking Richard McCarthy – realizing its potential for their upcoming market arranged to meet with the Reily Foods patriarch.
+In 1995, two of the Crescent City Farmers Market (CCFM) founders – the late, sorely missed Sharon Litwin, and the geographically departed, sorely missed, but still kicking Richard McCarthy – realized its potential as the home for their upcoming market, and arranged to meet with the Reily Foods patriarch.
 Richard often shared the story of how when he completed his pitch, Boatner asked how much money he was requesting.
 Richard replied, “I don’t want your money, I want your parking lot Saturday mornings.”
 Reily was reportedly charmed by the request and gratified that his new mural and the carefully tended tree would serve as the host for this idea.
-Their handshake agreement lasted for 21 years until Boatner’s passing.
+Their handshake agreement between CCFM and Reily lasted for 21 years until Boatner’s passing.

 The garage mural and the garage as seen from Girod Street.
 The Magazine Street entrance to the parking lot is to the middle right of the photo.
 There is also a mural on the wall to the left of this photo, some of which was preserved by the developers.

 The warehouse district used to be full of buildings just like it, but just like this one’s fate in the very near future, they were torn down for shiny, much taller buildings.
-The garage has a large central space where the rainy day markets were held, with storage rooms around its edges and an off-limits parking area at the back.
+The garage behind the mural served as the parking for weekday Reily employees and became where the rainy day markets were held, with storage rooms around its edges and an off-limits parking area at the back.